benjaminhr/editor/README.md

 2. `npm install` (or yarn equivalent)

 3.  `npm install --save share@0.6.3` - this specific version of ShareJS is required.

+4. Redis server running whichever way you wish to do that - my suggestion is to `brew install redis` and then run `redis server` paired with `redis-cli` in another tab/window.

 4. `node server` will get the projecting running on `localhost:8080`